DapperDragon/Chord-Progession-and-Structure-Generator/README.md

 # Chord Progession and Structure Generator

-Writers block stopping got you down? now it can get you less down!
+Writers block got you down?
+now it can get you less down!

 Simply run this python program to get all sorts of suggestions including structure, key and chords!